Isra' and Mi'raj: European reception

 Illustration depicting Muhammad ascending a ladder, from the only known copy of Livre de l'eschiele Mahomet.

 In the 13th century AD, an account of the Isra' and Mi'raj was translated into several European languages—Latin, Spanish and French.
 Known as the Book of Muhammad's Ladder, this account purports to be the words of Muhammad himself as recorded by Ibn Abbas.
 It was translated by Abraham of Toledo and Bonaventure of Siena.
 It may have influenced Dante Alighieri's account of an ascent to heaven and descent to hell in the Divine Comedy.

-Criticism
+Parallels in other traditions

-Similarities to other traditions;Traditions of living persons ascending to heaven are also found in early Jewish and Christian literature.
+Traditions of living persons ascending to heaven are also found in early Jewish and Christian literature.
 The Book of Enoch, a late Second Temple Jewish apocryphal work, describes a tour of heaven given by an angel to the patriarch Enoch, the great-grandfather of Noah.
 According to Brooke Vuckovic, early Muslims may have had precisely this ascent in mind when interpreting Muhammad's night journey.

 The similarity of many details in the Miraj narratives to Zoroastrian literature is striking.
 While critics argue that these narratives are a transfer from Zoroastrian literature, another claim argues that the relevant literature was written after Islam.